Inga Milēviča was born and lives in Latvia. She has a Ph.D. in contrastive and comparative linguistics.

-She currently serves as Docent at Alberta College and The University College of Economics and Culture (academic courses: Rhetoric and Presentation Skills, Introduction into Communication Theory, Business Ethics, Corporate Culture, Business Communication and professional Ethics, Stylistics, and Culture of Latvian Language), and has been Guest Lecturer at the Eurasian National University, Astana, Kazakhstan (September, 2017); Uniwersytet Łódzki, Lodz, Poland (May, 2013); and Universidade do Minho, Braga, Portugal (May, 2012).
+She currently serves as Docent at Alberta College, The University College of Economics and Culture, and Riga Technical University (academic courses: Rhetoric and Presentation Skills, Introduction into Communication Theory, Business Ethics, Corporate Culture, Business Communication and professional Ethics, Stylistics, and Culture of Latvian Language), and has been Guest Lecturer at Comenius University (Bratislava, Slovakia); Eotvos Lorand University, Budapest (Hungary); Eurasian National University (Astana, Kazakhstan); Uniwersytet Łódzki, (Lodz, Poland); Universidade do Minho, (Braga, Portugal).
 Since 2014 she has been a member of the Association for Business Communication (ABC); since 2016 she has been a member of the Liaison Committee of ABC.
 In 2014 she received one of the CID Micro-grants funded by ABC, for travel to a conference in Japan.

 Milevica, I. (2014).
 Cinematic text and translations: Film adaptations.
 British Journal of Science, Education and Culture, 1(5), 8-15.

 Milēviča, I. (2017).
 American cinematic text and translation.
 European Journal of Literature and Linguistics, 38-44.

 Milēviča, I. (2018).
 Study tours and generation Y: Opportunities and challenges. Евразийский Союз Ученых, 11 (56), 3-6.

 Milēviča, I. (2018) Power point presentation and the image of high school teacher.
 Proceedings of Academics World International Conference, Tashkent, 1-7.